Ok Jaanu: Plot

-Aditya "Adi" Gunjal (Aditya Roy Kapur) comes to Mumbai to work for a gaming company owned by his boss (Prahlad Kakkar), aspiring to make it big in the United States as a video game developer.
-At Mumbai railway station, he spots a girl (Shraddha Kapoor) on the adjacent platform trying to jump in front of an approaching train.
+Aditya "Adi" Gunjal comes to Mumbai to work for a gaming company owned by his boss, aspiring to make it big in the United States as a video game developer.
+At Mumbai railway station, he spots a girl on the adjacent platform trying to jump in front of an approaching train.
 A horrified Adi gives her a shout.
 The girl then disappears.

-Adi moves into Gopi Srivastava's house (Naseeruddin Shah), his elder brother's senior, a strict, retired High Court judge living with his wife Charu (Leela Samson).
-Charu is a renowned Hindustani classical singer who suffers from stage two Alzheimer's disease.
+Adi moves into the house of Gopi Shrivastava, his elder lawyer brother Ravi's senior, a strict, retired High Court judge living with his wife Charu, a renowned Hindustani classical singer who suffers from stage two Alzheimer's disease.
 On his first day at work, Adi is encouraged by his friend Bantee to pitch the idea of his game "Mumbai 2.0" to his boss.
 Adi impresses his boss and gets a deadline of five months to prepare a prototype for Los Angeles for a competition.

 Later, while at his friend Jenny's wedding, Adi spots the girl from the station.
 The girl introduces herself as Tara Agnihotri.
 Adi learns that Tara is planning to pursue architectural studies in Paris, and he says that he dreams of becoming a big shot like Mark Zuckerberg.
-Adi and Tara strike a chord over their mutual presumptions on the dysfunctionality of the institution of marriage.
+Adi and Tara strike a chord over their mutual presumptions about the dysfunctionality of the institution of marriage.
 Tara also reveals that her antic at the railway station was a ploy to get rid of her ex-boyfriend, who desired to marry her.
-Subsequently, they hang out, exploring the city.
+Subsequently, they hang out and explore the city together.
 The next day, Adi pursues Tara to Ahmedabad on her work trip.
 Tara takes Adi to Sabarmati Ashram, which she used to visit with her father as a kid.
-She discloses that her decision never to marry was incited by her parents' broken marriage.
-Adi and Tara decide to live with each other before they go their separate ways for their respective careers.
+She discloses that her decision never to marry was incited by her parents' failed marriage.
+Adi and Tara decide to live with each other before they separate ways for their respective careers.
 The two approach Gopi and Charu with their wish.
-Gopi initially strongly disagrees with their desire but then decides to give in when Tara impresses Charu with her classical singing ability.
+Gopi initially strongly disagrees with their desire but then decides to give in when Tara impresses Charu with her classical singing.